-Intercity Transit is a founding signatory to the American Public Transportation Association (APTA) Sustainability Commitment.
-As a signatory to the APTA Commitment, Intercity Transit commits to putting core processes in place that set the basis for environmental, social, and economic sustainability practices.
-These practices are administered on an ongoing basis and continually improved upon over time.
+We were a founding signatory to the American Public Transportation Association (APTA) Sustainability Commitment.
+As a signatory to the APTA Commitment, we commit to putting core processes in place that set the basis for environmental, social, and economic sustainability practices.
+We administer these practices on an ongoing basis and continually improve them over time.

-In 2012, APTA awarded Intercity Transit and Sound Transit the nation’s first “Gold” signatory status level for their individual agency commitments to sustainability.
+In 2012, APTA awarded us and Sound Transit the nation’s first “Gold” signatory status level for their individual agency commitments to sustainability.

-Intercity Transit received the gold award for accomplishments in multiple areas.
-Between 2006 and 2010, the agency has:
+We received the gold award for accomplishments in multiple areas.
+Between 2006 and 2010, we have:

 - Reduced total agency waste output by 4.8 percent;

 - Reduced total agency water use by 5.5 percent;

 - Reduced energy use per transit trip by 8 percent;